AhmadRiaz121/Brick-Breaker-Game/README.md

 - **Keyboard/Mouse Controls**: Arrow keys to move the top paddle, and the mouse to move the bottom paddle.
 - **Game Over**: When lives reach zero, the game displays a "Game Over" message and stops updating.
 - **Save Score**: Saves the player's score in a text file.

-This setup provides a classic brick breaker experience, with additional challenges like power-ups and multiple levels.
-Do you need any specific changes or further clarification on this code?